 A few of our top 5 office amenities are focused on improving the health and wellness of your employees.
 These include offering an employee fitness program, whether through an on-site gym or gym membership reimbursement program, giving your employees access to clean drinking water at no cost, and giving them convenient access to healthy food options.

 On-site fitness rooms give your employees a convenient way to squeeze in a workout before or after work while giving you a healthier workforce.
 Access to clean drinking water will ensure your employees stay hydrated and healthy throughout the day.
 Consider using a bottle-less water cooler, which offers convenient, clean filtered water without the expense and hassle of a bottled water delivery service.

 You should also consider incorporating flex furniture into your office.
 Things like sit-stand desks and adjustable chairs are appealing to all employees, while they are also proven to improve productivity and decrease health problems.
 Lastly, consider incorporating a dedicated pumping station into your office space or upgrade your existing pumping station with comfortable seating, refrigeration for breast milk, and microwave for disinfecting pumping equipment.
 These efforts will make your office stand out as progressive, embracing, and empowering of all your employees.

 While we can’t help you install a pumping station or flex furniture, the experts at Rayne Water can help you provide clean, filtered drinking water to all of your workers.
 Whether you choose to do so with a bottle-less water cooler or a reverse-osmosis system for your whole building.
 Even if you later ask yourself, “does the office need a water softener?”
 Regardless of what you decide to do, Rayne Water has the water treatment solution that is right for you.
-To learn more, please contact Rayne Water today.
+To learn more about commercial water softeners or reverse osmosis systems, please contact Rayne Water today.